-(26) "Shellfish dealer" means a person with a shellstock shipper or shucker-packer license.
+(27) "Shellfish dealer" means a person with a shellstock shipper or shucker-packer license.

-(27) "Shellfish growing area" means the lands and waters in and upon which shellfish are grown for harvesting in commercial quantities or for sale for human consumption.
+(28) "Shellfish growing area" means the classified lands and waters in and upon which shellfish may be grown for harvesting in commercial quantities or for sale for human consumption.

-(28) "Shellfish operation" means growing, placing in a container, harvesting, transporting, processing, culling, shucking, packing, and repacking, storing, shipping, or reshipping of shellfish in commercial quantities or for sale for human consumption.
+(29) "Shellfish operation" means growing, placing in a container, harvesting, transporting, processing, culling, shucking, packing, and repacking, storing, shipping, or reshipping of shellfish in commercial quantities or for sale for human consumption.